 24. Don’t: Run away from discussing relationship expectations

 When you go on your first date with someone, your goal is to keep things comfortable; ‘no awkwardness’ should be your policy.
 I get it, but a Tinder first date is different.
 You’re essentially two strangers.
 This is why discussing your expectations and intentions are very important.

 Once you’re comfortable, then bring up your expectations about the relationship.
 There is no easy way to do it so just rip the band-aid off.
-Things might become a bit awkward but you’ll both be the better for it.
+Things might become a bit awkward but you’ll both be better for it.
 Trust me, you don’t want to be together if one of you wants a casual fling, but the other a serious relationship.
 If things work out, good.
-If they don’t, we advise you to finish the date, say “Goodbye” and then walk away, it will be for the best.
+If they don’t, we advise you to finish the date, say “Goodbye” and then walk away.
+It will be for the best.